 Since 1999, the Williams Fund has recognized exceptional teachers and innovative ideas with Williams fellowships and instructional project funding.
-Recipients have demonstrated a commitment to undergraduate education by challenging thier students academically, creating an engaged learning environment, striving to improve the learning process, and fostering interdepartmental collaboration.
+Recipients have demonstrated a commitment to undergraduate education by challenging their students academically, creating an engaged learning environment, striving to improve the learning process, and fostering interdepartmental collaboration.

 For the list of the 2018-19 recipients, please see the current recipients page.

 Samantha Hopkins, associate professor of Earth Sciences and associate dean, Clark Honors College, 2017-18

 Committed to improving scientific learning, Samantha Hopkins teaches and works with students in the Clark Honors College, the Earth Sciences Department, and the Science Literacy Program.
 She challenges students in her classes to take part in active research by teaching them how to analyze scientific publications critically and then participate in her research projects.
 In Hopkins’s courses, students learn methods of scientific study and how to conduct their own research.
 In the course “Geology and Biology of the Tibetan Plateau,” for example, dean Terry Hunt explains that Hopkins “takes students across research from geophysics to history in a place-based approach to science education, offering them a virtual field trip into an exotic location, while giving them the opportunity to read and analyze current research, and to lay hands on UO’s unique collection of fossils from Kyrgyzstan.”